The Evil Dead Movies

 While most horror movies constantly go for the scare and become less and less watchable with each outing since after the first time know the twists and turns the goofy sense of humor that permeates all the Evil Dead films separates those movies from almost every other horror flick.
 And I think because of all the humor and action and horror is why we're still talking about the Army of Darkness and the other two Evil Dead movies 30+ years after the first one was released.

-And this is precisely what worries me most about the Evil Dead remake now in theaters.
+And this is precisely what worries me most about the Evil Dead remake due in theaters April 5.
 From the look of the trailers and marketing materials that's been released from that movie, the simply titled Evil Dead is horror first, terror second and humor not at all.
 Which, to me anyways, makes Evil Dead look like just another 21st century horror remake like The Hills Have Eyes or The Texas Chainsaw Massacre that might make a splash at the box office one week but will all but be forgotten a month or two later.

 After Army of Darkness, Evil Dead franchise director Sam Raimi would go onto direct the Spider-Man trilogy of films and would become a prolific producer of TV and movies along with co-Evil Dead franchise producer Robert G. Tapert.
 Star Bruce Campbell would spend the years after the Evil Dead trilogy as a working actor who bounced around between various TV and film roles.
 Recently, though, Campbell has found success co-starring in the long-running TV series Burn Notice.
 Grade: A-.